 In many ways life is like any other journey and the life path we choose is important.
 If you are going to drive from Los Angeles to New York, there is any number of ways to get there.
 You get to choose the path that’s right for you.

 Maybe you’ll choose the scenic route because you want to relax and enjoy the trip.
 In this case it’s okay if it takes longer, getting there fast is not your primary concern.
 But what if you are on a tighter schedule?
 Then you might decide to take the most direct route.
 It’s not as pretty as the scenic route, but it will get you there a lot faster.

 Each path will provide its own unique variety of experiences while still leading to the same destination.
 Some will be more enjoyable than others.
-So, the quality of the journey merits just as much consideration as the destination.
+So, with regard to a life path, the quality of the journey merits just as much consideration as the destination.

 If you were driving across the country, you would probably use a map to help you choose the right route.
 Why?
 Because having a map would allow you to consider all the different options.
 Once you understood your options you would be in a good position to make an informed choice.

-Unless your life is completely unstructured, and you’re willing to go anywhere the wind blows, you will want to use a map of some kind to plot your course, right?
+Unless your life is completely unstructured, and you’re willing to go anywhere the wind blows, you will want to use a map of some kind to plot your life path, right?
 Now, I’d like to ask you two simple questions.

-2. Do you have a map to guide you on the journey of life?
+2. Do you have a map to guide you on your life path journey?

 Nothing is carved in stone

 I’m not suggesting that a life path should be so rigid that it doesn’t allow for adventure and discovery.
 That would be incredibly boring.
 The fact is, you can’t predict every detail of your life or allow for every possible circumstance.
 But that doesn’t eliminate the need for a plan.